WorldOfZero/dotcom/web/content/videos/what-happens-when-you-snap-vertices-to-a-grid.md

 ```

 > Note: the syntax is slightly different between the Surface Shader and Vertex Shader implementations however the principals are the same.
 Both implementations are demonstrated in the video.

+You can view the entire playlist of implementing this effect here: https://www.youtube.com/playlist?list=PLEwYhelKHmiixWR3Tn5dYt1iUlSCL6OFq

 ***